 TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

 No one is born a fearless, compassionate traveller.
+That’s a learned and practiced skill, combined with a very special personality.

 Peter McSheffrey was not this kind of traveller.